LittleBit: Ultra Low-Bit Quantization via Latent Factorization: Related Works

 \subsection{Binarization and Quantization}

-Network binarization targets extreme compression and acceleration by constraining weights or activations to $\pm 1$, enabling efficient bitwise operations~\citep{binarized2016, towards2018}.
-Although early works like BinaryConnect~\citep{binaryconnect2015} and BNNs~\citep{binarized2016} showed feasibility, they faced significant accuracy degradation~\citep{binarysurvey2020}.
-This degradation was partially mitigated by introducing scaling factors~\citep{xnor2016} and employing the Straight-Through Estimator (STE)~\citep{ste2013} to handle the non-differentiable quantization function during training~\citep{custom2024}.
+Network binarization aims for extreme compression and acceleration by constraining weights or activations to $\pm 1$.
+This enables efficient bitwise operations~\citep{binarized2016, towards2018}.
+While early studies such as BinaryConnect~\citep{binaryconnect2015} and BNNs~\citep{binarized2016} demonstrated feasibility, they encountered substantial accuracy degradation~\citep{binarysurvey2020}.
+Researchers partially mitigated this degradation by introducing scaling factors~\citep{xnor2016} and employing the Straight-Through Estimator (STE)~\citep{ste2013} to handle the non-differentiable quantization function during training~\citep{custom2024}.

-However, directly applying these early techniques to sensitive large language models (LLMs) typically results in unacceptable performance loss~\citep{pbllm2023}.
-To address this challenge, LLM-specific quantization strategies have been developed, mainly categorized into post-training quantization (PTQ) and quantization-aware training (QAT)~\citep{survey2021}.
-PTQ adapts pre-trained models, achieving competitive results around 4-bit precision with methods such as GPTQ~\citep{gptq2023} and AWQ~\citep{awq2023}, but generally struggles to maintain performance below 2-bit precision~\citep{pbllm2023, billm2024}.
-The sub-1-bit regime is particularly challenging for PTQ methods due to severe information loss~\citep{predicting2013}.
-Recent work such as STBLLM \cite{stbllm2024} shows that incorporating structured binarized compression can push PTQ into the sub-1-bit regime, yet a non-negligible accuracy gap remains.
+The direct application of these early techniques to large language models (LLMs) typically results in severe performance loss~\citep{pbllm2023}.
+Consequently, LLM-specific quantization strategies have emerged.
+These are primarily categorized into post-training quantization (PTQ) and quantization-aware training (QAT)~\citep{survey2021}.
+PTQ adapts pre-trained models and achieves competitive results at approximately 4-bit precision with methods such as GPTQ~\citep{gptq2023} and AWQ~\citep{awq2024}.
+However, these methods generally struggle to maintain performance below 2-bit precision~\citep{pbllm2023, billm2024}.
+The sub-1-bit regime presents particular challenges for PTQ methods due to severe information loss~\citep{predicting2013}.
+Recent work such as STBLLM~\citep{stbllm2024} demonstrates that incorporating structured binarized compression can extend PTQ into the sub-1-bit regime, but a non-negligible accuracy gap persists.